 Study system and site selection

 We surveyed sixteen 2nd-5th order stream sites distributed along the Rocky Mountain—Great Plains ecotone (Fig. 1).
 Sites spanned the longitudinal (i.e., upstream-downstream) gradient of the three primary tributaries to the North Platte River in Wyoming, USA.
 The Sweetwater, Medicine Bow, and Laramie rivers are snowmelt dominated with peak flows occurring in the spring and base flows occurring by mid-summer.
 Along these tributaries, sites were selected to represent an environmental gradient based on elevation and land-use that resulted in a wide variation of δ15N values at the base of local food webs.
-Sites located at high elevation were dominated by natural forested land at high elevations, and sites at low elevation were dominated by agricultural with some urbanization.
-These streams vary in land-use characteristics moving from upstream headwaters to downstream reaches, making them an opportune system to identify a widely usable and reliable baseline indicator.
+High elevation sites were dominated by natural forested land, and low elevation sites were dominated by agricultural land with some urbanization.
+These streams vary in land-use characteristics moving from upstream headwaters to downstream reaches, making them an opportune system to identify a widely distributed and reliable baseline indicator.

 Environmental gradient